vassdeniss/vassdeniss/README.md

 * CSS
 * Razor

-Frameworks like:
+Frameworks and Libraries like:
 * Bootstrap
 * jQuery
-* Tailwind
-* AlpineJs

-Libraries like:
 * Discord.js

-I've also been learning the basics of other languages like
+I've also been interested anc have checked out other stuff like
 * C
 * C++
 * Python
 * Rust
 * SQL
+* Tailwind
+* AlpineJs

 ## 💻 Projects
 Some of my projects (finished or unfinished) are already here on my github page, so feel free to take a look!

 I've worked on many small projects for fun or just for practicing my skills in a language.
-I've made apps, a few games, bots and mostly websites for my own projects, friends that need a website made or for various school projects assigned.
+I've made apps, a few games, bots and mostly websites.

-There are a lot of things I wanna work on and there are a lot of things I want to learn but that will happen with enough time.
+There are a lot of things I want to work on and there are a lot of things I want to learn, I am taking things slowly there is always going to be time to study.

 ### 🥇 Proudest Projects
 Click 'n Fight: The Fantasy Clicker RPG - RPG Clicker game made in C#